roikonen/scalablemodeling/README.md

-# Scalable Modeling – Turning Growth from Challenge to Advantage
+# Scalable Modeling – An Event-centric Approach

 This [repository](https://github.com/roikonen/scalablemodeling) offers a **modeling technique** for designing **scalable systems**.
 Every new system should be built with scalability in mind — **scalability is essential for